 The Serious Crime Act 2015 introduced a new duty on teachers, social workers and healthcare professionals to report to the police known cases of female genital mutilation (FGM) involving victims aged under 18.
-The Government announced on 20 October that this duty will come into force on 31 October 2015, and has published procedural information and advice about the new duty.
-This can be found at https://www.gov.uk/government/publications/mandatory-reportingof-female-genital-mutilation-procedural-information.
+This duty came into force on 31 October 2015, and the Government published procedural information and advice about the new duty.
+This can be found at: